robert-pinochet/01-linear-regression/README.md

 # About the project

-A simple project while i´m studying linear regression analysis with the babies dataset from kaggle (a toy dataset).
+A simple project while i´m studying linear regression analysis with the wine dataset from kaggle (a toy dataset).

-About Babies Dataset: The dataset provides information on a child's weight at birth plus some stats on the child's mother: is she a smoker or not, her height, her weight, the gestation length, and so on.
+About Babies Dataset: contains physicochemical and sensory data about red and white variants of Portuguese "Vinho Verde" wine.
+The goal is typically to predict wine quality based on physicochemical tests.

 Project Structure:
  - It is structure on 2 folders: